-Let’s Go on a Trip
+Let’s Go on a Trip and Pack Accordingly

 As a travel blogger and a working mom who loves to travel with family and work, I have to admit, I’ve got packing down to a science.
 Whether you’re jetting off for a family-friendly vacation or a day of networking and meetings in a new city it’s important to pack the items you’re going to need to get by as well as a couple items that will make you feel more comfortable.